 The Shop Life Tour at the Tenement Museum in NYC

 A German couple (the Schneiders) ran the bar together and throughout our tour, Sarah shared information about them so that you felt like you knew them and the struggles they faced.
 We also got to see artifacts like their marriage announcement.
 Unfortunately, they have not been able to trace the family lines to current day like they have with many other families that lived in the building.

 It was interesting to learn the origins of some of today’s culture.
 I didn’t realize that German beer saloons were some of the first places where it was acceptable for men and women to drink together.
 Now, although men typically outnumber the women at bars, everyone is welcome.

 I also enjoyed the role-playing activity that we did.
 We were each given cards with information about a real person that would have frequented the saloon.
 We had time to go around and meet the other people and learn about them too.
 I was impressed by how much information they knew about these people that lived over 100 years ago.

 As the tour progressed, we learned more about the Schneiders’ lives as we walked from the bar into the semi-private room that they would rent out for private meetings.
 Decorations on the wall and artifacts in the room show that Mr Schneider belonged to a charitable group called the Oddfellows that looked after poor people in the neighborhood.

 After the meeting room, and a quick peek into their small private family space, we moved to an area that had not been restored.
-Here we learned about how some of the restoration was done.
+Here we learned about how some of the restorations were done.
 We could see the layers of paint and plaster on the wall.
 Sarah also showed us some artifacts that had been discovered during the restoration.
 I was fascinated that they found a broken beer mug that was probably used at the German Beer Saloon.